raphaeldussin/simple_xml/README.md

 copy the **MOM_override** into the new **<input>** of the xml and make it a f-plane experiment (i.e. BETA = 0.)

+2. edit the Baltic example and replace the current diag_table by your own, in which you will save daily output for SST (tos), SSS (sos)

+3. the Baltic sea has a maximum depth of 500 meters, build a custom **diagnostic** vertical coordinate with 5 meters resolution from the surface to 100 meters and 25 meters below 100 meters.
+Add this new coordinate to the **DIAG_COORDS** and add thetao and so to the diag_table.